-Challenges of this school year include inability to meet with students and families face-to-face to provide support and connection; however, staff were able to transition to different forms of outreach.
+Challenges experiencing socio-economic difficulties via case management and linkage to community resources and supports.
+During the 2020-21 school year, HOPE has assisted students and families with Medi-Cal, Cal Fresh, and CalWORKs applications, mental health referrals, food resources, health care connections, tutoring, and rental/utility assistance.
+Additionally, the CARE CloChallenges of this school year include inability to meet with students and families face-to-face to provide support and connection; however, staff were able to transition to different forms of outreach.
 Traditional outreach efforts of "Back to School" and community events have been replaced by community and word-of-mouth referrals.
 Housing, financial, and health instabilities have led to different levels of need and crises not previously seen.
 HOPE has had to adapt to effectively reach and serve students and families during this time.